Issue Deep Dive

 What is the current government's outlook on gender equality ODA?

 Sweden applies a gender lens to all its development projects: Sweden mainstreams gender equality into its ODA programming, ensuring that every project incorporates a gender lens.
-In May 2018, Sweden adopted its first development cooperation strategy for global gender equality and women’s and girls’ rights.
+A new strategy for global gender equality and women’s and girl’s rights (2022–2026) was adopted in 2022.
 The strategy focuses on the full enjoyment of human rights by all women and girls and increased access and use of sex-disaggregated data and research.
-It is backed by a funding envelope that covers work under the strategy of SEK1 billion ( US$115 million) for 2018-2022.

 Sida applies a three-pronged approach to gender mainstreaming: This approach includes: